gantry/docs/pages/01.gantry5/01.basics/04.getting-started/docs.md

 6. **Styles (Pictured)**: The **Styles** administrative panel gives you access to style-related settings for the outline.
 This includes things like theme colors, fonts, style presets, and more.

-7. **Settings**: The **Settings** administrative panel offers you the ability to configure the functional settings of the theme.
+7. **Particle Defaults**: The **Particle Defaults** administrative panel offers you the ability to configure the functional settings of the theme.
 This includes setting defaults for Particles, as well as enabling/disabling individual Particles.

 8. **Layout**: The **Layout** administrative panel is where you would configure the layout for your theme.
-Creating an placing module positions, Particles, spacers, and non-rendered scripts such as Google Analytics code is all done in this panel.
+Creating and placing module positions, Particles, spacers, and non-rendered scripts such as Google Analytics code is all done in this panel.

-9. **Assignments** : The **Assignments** administrative panel only appears on child outlines which can be assigned to specific areas of your site.
+9. **Assignments**: The **Assignments** administrative panel only appears on child outlines which can be assigned to specific areas of your site.
 If you are in the **Base Outline**, you will not see this administrative panel as it can't be assigned.

 <a href="../configure/gantry-admin" class="button"><i class="fa fa-fw fa-graduation-cap"></i> Learn More</a>